About

 We are planning these spaces because we have a deep commitment to providing services and spaces that will nourish and support us and others as we struggle under the pressures of modern life.
 We aim to bring people together – people from a range of backgrounds, life experiences, talents, and skills to explore what it might mean to be a human being who is deeply connected to the sacred inner dimensions of our lives and, from that base, able to make unique contributions to the world.

-The Sanctuaries for Humanity team brings together their extensive professional experience in international and national charity management, retreat facility management and marketing, personal development program development and delivery, facilitation, building design and construction, landscape architecture, organisational development, funding and financial management, and senior executive “C-level” management.
+The Sanctuaries for Humanity team brings together their extensive professional experience in international and national charity management, retreat facility management and marketing, personal development program development and delivery, facilitation, building design and construction, organisational development, funding and financial management, and senior executive “C-level” management.
 In addition, the team has an extensive international network from which to draw expertise and suitable venues for the Sanctuaries for Humanity project.

 Osanna is a world citizen who speaks English, Spanish, French and German fluently.
 She has lived and worked in France, Spain, Australia, the US and, more recently Germany and the UK, primarily making use of her languages in different fields of communication.
 She is a published author, as well as translator and sub-editor for Leica Fotografie International magazine, and is editor-in-chief of the Subud World News website.
 From 2005 to 2010, Osanna was Chair of the World Subud Association (WSA), and ex-officio member of the Board of Susila Dharma International Association (SDIA), Subud International Cultural Association (SICA) and the Muhammad Subuh Foundation (MSF).